Peltogyne purpurea: Wood

-Purpleheart wood is heavy (0.8-1 g/cm3) with a medium to fine texture.
+Purpleheart wood is heavy (0.8-1 g/cm^{3}) with a medium to fine texture.
 The sapwood is gray-yellow, whereas the heartwood is bright purple with dark stripes.
 The wood is difficult to work with, dry, and preserve, but has a high natural durability.
 Purpleheart wood is popular for manufacturing floors, furniture, structural elements, and architectural finishes due to its physical and mechanical properties.

 Purpleheart wood is moderately difficult to work with hand or machine tools.
 Slow feed rates and hardened cutters are suggested, because purpleheart exudes a gummy resin when heated by dull tools.
 The wood turns smoothly, is easy to glue and takes finishes well.

 Cultivation

 There is little information about cultivation, because Peltogyne purpurea is not commercially cultivated.
 Its fruits can be collected directly from the tree, or from the soil once fruits have fallen.
 To remove the seeds, fruits must to be exposed to sunlight for 3–4 hours for one or two days.
-Seeds can be stored 2 to 3 years with regulated conditions of 5 °C and 6-8 % humidity.
+Seeds can be stored 2 to 3 years with regulated conditions of 5 °C and 6–8 % humidity.
 A kilogram of seeds has between 2200 and 2500 seeds.

 In a plant nursery, seeds can be planted in disinfected sand seedbeds.
 Once plants reach 8–10 cm (normally 4 weeks after germination), plants are ready to be transplanted to the pots, bags or boxes.
 A plant will be ready to be planted in the field once it reaches 23 cm.

 Peltogyne purpurea is a recognizable, coveted and highly exploited species; however, it is poorly studied and the only research that has been undertaken is in Costa Rica.